serum-errors/go-serum-analyzer/analysis/README.md

 }
 ```

 The interface `EmbeddingBox` embedds both `Box` and `Box2`.
 The error codes of the methods `Box.Pop` and `Box2.Pop` match exactly and are therefore no problem.
-The error codes of the `Put` methods do not match and the analyser produces the following error message:
+The declared error codes of the `Put` methods do not match and the analyser produces the following error message:

 ```text
 ...\testdata\src\examples\04_interfaces.go:103:2: embedded interface is not compatible: method "Put" has mismatches in declared error codes: missing codes: [examples-error-arg-nil examples-error-invalid examples-error-unknown]